LivelyKernel/LivelyKernel/README.md

 To initiate a test run do

     make kernel_tests

 This runs tests in the browser you specified in testing/config.js.
 Alternatively, you can use the make targets kernel_tests_firefox or kernel_tests_chrome.

+#### Test options

+Behind `make kernel_tests` there is the script `testing/run_lively_tests_cli.js`.
+Start it with

+    node testing/run_lively_tests_cli.js --help

+to see all available options.
+A few useful ones are:

+- Change the browser with `-b`.
+We currently support `chrome` and `firefox`.
+- Filter tests to run with `-f`, e.g. `-f "testframework|.*|filter"` will only run those tests that are in modules matching '"testframework' (there is just `lively.TestFramework`) and are defined in those test methods that match 'filter'.
+Generally, there are three parts to a filter that are interpreted as regular expressions.
+The first one matches modules, the second test classes, and the third test methods.
+You don't need to specify all parts.
+This makes it very easy to run focus tests.
+- Output the results via a notification system lile 'growlnotify' with `-n growlnotify`.

 #### How it works